-Don't forget Syaoran Li towards Sakura from Cardcaptor Sakura early on.
+Syaoran Li towards Sakura from Cardcaptor Sakura early on.
 You can just feel the enmity (and the attraction) between those two.
-And it's actually canon.
+Becomes canon later on.

 Chrono Crusade has Aion/Chrono.
 In the manga, Aion is really Chrono's twin brother, unknown to him, and actually cares quite a bit for Chrono.
 The anime adaptation also included a scene where Aion holds Chrono's face in his hands and leans so close while speaking to him that their lips are almost touching.
 He also has a bit of In Love with Your Carnage for Chrono in both versions.

-Code Geass: Foe Yay fans notice that Suzaku and Lelouch seem to have a... thing for each other.
+Suzaku and Lelouch seem to have a... thing for each other.
 Sure, Lelouch has wanted to marry him off to Nunnally, but that guy has a Big Brother Instinct larger than he is, so he would want what he believes is truly the best candidate for his sister.
 It doesn't help that Lelouch treats both the whole 'Suzaku selling him to the Emperor' thing as well as the 'apparently selling him to Schneizel' thing later like Suzaku was cheating on him.
-I'm sure that whole thing Suzaku had with Euphemia really doesn't count, since R2 episode 21 has Suzaku seemingly getting over it and becoming Emperor Lelouch's Knight of Zero.
+Surely that whole thing Suzaku had with Euphemia really doesn't count, since R2 episode 21 has Suzaku seemingly getting over it and becoming Emperor Lelouch's Knight of Zero.
 With a really smug look on his face.
 After a month of being alone with Lelouch (C.C. was there too, but...)

-There's some Foe Yay between Schneizel and his younger brother Lelouch.
-For example, Schneizel refers to Lelouch as the man he loves and fears the most.
+Schneizel and his younger brother Lelouch.
+Schneizel refers to Lelouch as the man he loves and fears the most.

 Spike and Vicious from Cowboy Bebop, especially Vicious who is obsessed with Spike to a decidedly unhealthy degree (not that anything involving Vicious ever approaches healthy).

-In the DarrenShan manga, there is a lot of Foe Yay present between Steve and Darren.
+In the DarrenShan manga, there is a lot present between Steve and Darren.
 Steve's descent into evil was shown to pretty much have been caused by a misunderstanding that Darren didn't love him enough.
 It doesn't help that Steve had no feelings for Annie, but obviously was obsessed with and had a soft spot for Darren (which is shown when he spares Darren quite a few times.)
-And yes, although it is later revealed that they are actually brothers, this doesn't stop their interactions from having any less Foe Yay.
+Although it is later revealed that they are actually brothers.

 L also has some of this with Misa, the Second Kira.
 He tells her that he's a big fan of hers, though it's not certain whether he was lying about that, touches her butt while stealing her phone, ties her up "all fetishy" during her interrogation, and later sweet-talks her into helping him catch the Yotsuba Kira.
 When Misa kisses his cheek, L answers with, "I could actually fall for you."
 Again, though, this may have been a lie, according to Word of God.

-How did we get this far without commenting on Mello and Near's odd concern about each other?
-There is a whole Foe Yay aspect to it, but Mello is so overly concerned with everything Near does it comes across as stalkerish.
+Mello and Near's odd concern about each other.
+Mello is so overly concerned with everything Near does it comes across as stalkerish.
 When he talks about Mello, Near is likewise very complimenting and admiring, and toward the end says he and Mello should have been partners, and that it would've led to great things.

-There's also Near/Light.
+Near/Light.
 From the moment Light first talks to Near he gets the feeling that he's talking to L. Near keeps calling and harassing Light at odd hours of the day and night and hanging up.
 Near has a habit of making some very unsettling facial expressions when thinking about what he's going to do with Light and in the manga there's how Near wanted to KEEP Light.
-Not to mention how when Near corners Light it's dripping with rape metaphors.
+When Near corners Light it's dripping with rape metaphors.

-Also Beyond Birthday and L. Beyond is COMPLETLY obsessed with L to the point he dresses like him and copies his mannerisms and the way L delegates the case to Naomi Misora and given their mysteriousshared history it kind of comes off like he's hiding from his abusive ex-boyfriend.
-There is also implied UST between Naomi and Beyond, especially in the scene when she's working the case with him and she stops and stares at her wedding ring like she's having second thoughts about being engaged to Raye-the plain Betty to B's Veronica.
+Beyond Birthday is COMPLETELY obsessed with L to the point he dresses like him and copies his mannerisms and the way L delegates the case to Naomi Misora and given their mysteriousshared history it kind of comes off like he's hiding from his abusive ex-boyfriend.
+Implied between Naomi and Beyond, especially in the scene when she's working the case with him and she stops and stares at her wedding ring like she's having second thoughts about being engaged to Raye-the plain Betty to B's Veronica.

-In D.Gray-Man, there is quite a bit of Foe Yay present between Allen and Tyki.
+Quite a bit between Allen and Tyki.
 Some notable scenes include Tyki "killing" Allen (which resembled a sort of "violation," with Tyki sticking his hand into Allen), the suggestive dialogue with Tyki telling Allen, "Don't be so cold, boy.
 An Exorcist made a Noah strip down to his underwear.
 Was that the first time you did it?
 Do you think it was destiny for it to be us?" and Tyki seeming miffed when Allen tells him that he'd done it to many people before.
 During their fight later, there's another Does This Remind You of Anything? moment with Tyki telling Allen, "This is giving me the thrills.
 I'll break you, one more time, with this hand!"
 Not to mention Road telling Lavi that Tyki likes Allen as much as she does (this being after it was established that she likes Allen enough to kiss him).